 The Ontario Ministry of Transportation (MTO) is currently undertaking Stage 2 of the GTA West Transportation Corridor Route Planning and Environmental Assessment (EA) Study.
 Building on the recommendations from Stage 1, the EA Study will identify the route, determine interchange locations, and complete the preliminary design for a new transportation corridor.
 The new multimodal transportation corridor will include a 400-series highway, transitway, and potential goods movement priority features.

-Field investigations will begin in March 2020 to inventory the natural, social and cultural environmental and engineering features within the study area.
-Its important to obtain this information from field investigations to document existing conditions and avoid or minimize negative effects and develop appropriate mitigation measures for any areas containing significant/sensitive features.
+The Phase 1 PTE program will be completed in December 2020.
+The Phase 2 PTE program is scheduled to commence in November 2020 and be completed by December 2022.
+Field investigations will be conducted to inventory the natural, social and cultural environmental and engineering features within the study area Its important to obtain this information from field investigations to document existing conditions and avoid or minimize negative effects and develop appropriate mitigation measures for any areas containing significant/sensitive features.

 Permission To Enter (PTE)

 Permission to Enter (PTE) grants the Project Team temporary access to private property at the consent of the property owner(s) in order to conduct field investigations.
-Information collected will be used to document existing environmental and engineering conditions within the GTA West Study Focused Analysis Area (FAA).
-This is an important step in the EA process, so that we may identify existing conditions, confirm impacts and develop appropriate mitigation measures.
+Information collected will be used to document existing environmental and engineering conditions within the GTA West Study Preferred Route and Focused Analysis Area (FAA).
+This is an important step in the EA process, so that we may identify existing conditions, confirm impacts, and develop appropriate mitigation measures.

-Property owners within the Draft 2019 FAA were sent a PTE notification package, including a PTE Letter, Agreement and Factsheet.
-Property owners whom are in receipt of a PTE notification package are encouraged to follow the instructions below:
+Property owners within the Draft 2020 FAA were sent a PTE notification package, including a PTE Letter, Agreement, and Factsheet.
+Property owners who are in receipt of a PTE notification package are encouraged to follow the instructions below:

 Step 1: Receiving your Notice of PTE Form